Bush camping in the Okavango Delta is one of the Top 100 Travel Adventures in the world. View the list and follow our mission to complete them.

 It’s about the feeling you get when you allow yourself to disconnect from the modern world and lose yourself amongst the weeds that overtake the water.
 It’s not about what you see; it’s about how you accept what you are given.
 This is what a trip into the Okavango Delta is like.

-We went into the UNESCO World Heritage listed Okavango Delta with no expectations other then to bush camp, interact with some locals and hopefully see some hippos.
+We went into the UNESCO World Heritage-listed Okavango Delta with no expectations other than to bush camp, interact with some locals and hopefully see some hippos.
 Anything more than that would be a bonus that we would welcome happily.
 This was, after all, a chance to experience the world’s largest inland river delta.

 Maun, a small city in Northwestern Botswana, is the best place to access the Okavango Delta and our first stop in Botswana with Oasis Overland on our 17 week trip from Cape Town to Cairo.

 We were picked up at our campsite at a reasonable time and drove around an hour until we reached the edge of the delta.
 Along the way, we left the pavement and drove most of the way on sand track through small villages where the mokoro polers live.

 Upon reaching the water’s edge, we were met by a site of organized chaos as local polers and travelers were unloading their equipment and loading it into the small mokoro canoes that would take us all into the delta and to our bush camps for the next 2 nights.